 Marquette 9, Duquesne 8 (OT)

 Penn State 16, Duquesne 0

 Duquesne 22, Howard 4

 Email Coach Scerbo: firstname.lastname@example.org

-Mike Scerbo enters his seventh season as the head coach of Duquesne's lacrosse program.
-Scerbo is just the second mentor in the 15-year history of the DU lacrosse program.
-He took over the Duquesne position in August of 2005 after a four-year stint as an assistant coach at Ohio State from 2002 to 2005.
+Mike Scerbo returns in 2016 for his 11th season as the head coach of Duquesne's lacrosse program in this the University's 20th season of sponsoring the sport.
+Scerbo took over the Duquesne position in August of 2005 after a four-year stint as an assistant coach at Ohio State from 2002 to 2005.